VDT-2048/FSC-20/README.md

 We propose a feature-aware network (FaNet) for a few shot defect classification, which can effectively distinguish new classes with a small number of labeled samples.

 # Download the dataset and code
 The dataset and code are provided for non-commercial use only.
 By downloading the dataset and code, you accept the license agreement.
-Please send the signed license agreement to songkc@me.neu.edu.cn for a download link.
+Please send the signed license agreement to  vdt2048@163.com for a download link.